arpit-omprakash/100ProjectsOfCode/README.md

 ### Currency Converter

-Code a script that scrapes the currency conversion rate and then converts from a given currency to another suing the current market rate.
+Code a script that scrapes the currency conversion rate and then converts from a given currency to another using the current market rate.

 **Suggested Language**: Python, JavaScript
 **Suggested Frameworks/Tools**: